EMollar/QA-Automation-Challenge/README.md

 ## Summary of what has been done

-First of all, no new Docker image has been created because the software used for the creation of the TestSuite has been SoapUI and, in the official SoapUI documentation, there is already an image used for this task.
+First of all, no new Docker image has been created because the software used for the creation of the TestSuite has been SoapUI and, in the [official SoapUI documentation](https://www.soapui.org/docs/test-automation/running-in-docker/), there is already an image used for this task.
-The URL of the official SoapUI page where you can find this image is the following --> https://www.soapui.org/docs/test-automation/running-in-docker/

 For this task a project has been created with a TestSuite of four back end cases.
 These four cases test a small part of a very basic API of a calculator.
 The project can be found in this repository under the name "project.xml".